UK believes Iran was behind Saudi oil attacks: PM Johnson

 “We will be working with our American friends and our European friends to construct a response that tries to deescalate tensions in the Gulf region.”

-A UK government official said the Houti’s claim of responsibility was “implausible”, with the scale, sophistication and range of the attack inconsistent with their capabilities.
+A UK government official said the Houthi’s claim of responsibility was “implausible”, with the scale, sophistication and range of the attack inconsistent with their capabilities.

-“It is implausible it wouldn’t have been authorized by the Iranian government,” the official said.

 Asked whether Britain would rule out military action, Johnson said it would be closely watching a proposal by the United States to do more to help defend Saudi Arabia.